expo/expo-github-action/README.md

 ## What's inside?

 With this Expo action, you have full access to [Expo CLI][link-expo-cli] and [EAS CLI][link-eas-cli].
-It allows you to fully automate the `expo publish` or `eas build` process, leaving you with more time available for your project.
+It lets you automate the `expo publish` or `eas build` commands, leaving you with more time to work on your project.
-There are some additional features included to make the usage of this action as simple as possible, like caching and authentication.
+Some additional features are included to make the usage of this action as simple as possible, like caching and authentication.

 ## Configuration options

-This action is customizable through variables; they are defined in the [`action.yml`](action.yml).
+This action is customizable through variables defined in the [`action.yml`](action.yml).
-Here is a summary of all the variables that you can use and their purpose.
+Here is a summary of all the input options you can use.

 | variable           | default | description                                                                                   |
 | ------------------ | ------- | --------------------------------------------------------------------------------------------- |